pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/Curl.md

 | Referrer-Policy           | Referrer-Policy: origin                     | Dictates whether the browser should include the value specified via the `Referer` header.
 It can help avoid disclosing sensitive URLs and information while browsing the website.                                                                                                                                                     |

+> **Note**: This section only mentions a small subset of commonly seen HTTP headers.
+Many other contextual headers can be used in HTTP communications.
+It's also possible for applications to define custom headers based on their requirements.
+A complete list of standard HTTP headers can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).

 ## cURL